Keyboard shortcuts

 • There will be Tasks, akin to EDGAR Setup, which can check whether a configuration parameter deployment is present/absent, and know how to apply or unapply this configuration.

-• EDGAR can report how far it has applied the PeerConfiguration as a PeerState.
-The PeerState needs to be linkable to the PeerConfiguration.
+• EDGAR can report how far it has applied the PeerConfiguration as a EdgePeerConfigurationState.
+The EdgePeerConfigurationState needs to be linkable to the PeerConfiguration.

 • UIs should get a report on the state of a peer (PeerStatusReport).
-This PeerStatusReport needs to be derived from the PeerState.
+This PeerStatusReport needs to be derived from the EdgePeerConfigurationState.

 • It needs to be possible to designate dependencies between configuration parameters, as e.g. an interface cannot be joined to a bridge, if the bridge does not yet exist.